hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @Moppy_gitlab `insert` returns series after inserted position.
 Use `head insert...` to get the head.

 [18:03:23](#16396778036796QXWzN:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-I should not be posting from a phoneí ½í¸•
+I should not be posting from a phoneğŸ˜•

 [18:04:29](#16396778696798HMcDB:gitter.im) <toomasv>:
 * @Moppy_gitlab `insert` returns series after inserted part.
 Use `head insert...` to get the head.